 However, following the Supreme Court decision discussed below this is no longer the case.
 Clauses permitting a verbal variation can now be enforced.

-We have summarised the position for you as it may be that you should review your existing commercial contracts.
+We have summarised the position for you as it may be that you should review your existing commercial contracts and agreements.

 In a recent judgement, the Supreme Court overturned the fundamental principles relating to clauses excluding verbal variation of written business contract (“No Oral Modification” clauses).
 These changes have retrospective effect so will have widespread consequences not only for future business contracts, but also for existing agreements which address verbal contract variation.